-If you have the Save Our Bones Program, you know that fish, eggs, and cheese are acidifying foods, so you can combine them in the right proportion with alkalizing foods.
+If you have the Osteoporosis Reversal Program, you know that fish, eggs, and cheese are acidifying foods, so you can combine them in the right proportion with alkalizing foods.
 Potatoes, on the other hand, are alkalizing but only if eaten with the peel, because the minerals with an alkaline ash residue are mostly present in the peel.
 The rest of the foods in the above list are alkalizing.
 How’s that for a delicious variety of iodine-rich foods!

 What about the Iodine in My Algae-based Calcium?

 Some of you have asked whether you’re getting too much iodine in AlgaeCal or other algae-based calcium supplements.
 According to AlgaeCal’s manufacturer and patent-holder, each capsule of their supplement contains only 4.4 mcg of iodine, and the product itself is made from algae, not from a sea vegetable such as kelp or seaweed.
 This is important if you take thyroid supplements and have been told not to consume kelp.

 As a comparison, a standard serving of seafood contains about 60-70 mcg, one medium potato with the peel contains 60 mcg, an egg contains 26 mcg, and many vegetables contain 30-40 mcg of iodine in a one cup serving.

 And for a bone-healthy helping of natural iodine, here’s one of my favorite comfort food recipes:

 4 medium baking potatoes, unpeeled and thoroughly brushed

 2 cups mushrooms, thinly sliced

 1 onion, diced